All Episodes

 They couldn't find Obama.

-it appears that way.
+It appears that way.

 There was no official reaction at the time.

-Now we're talking about Susan Rice and why'd she go say what she said and so forth and stonewalling her attempt to get on the uh uh Secretary of State and all this kind of stuff.
+Now we're talking about Susan Rice and why'd she go say what she said and so forth and stonewalling her attempt to get on the Secretary of State and all this kind of stuff.

-And it's just it's clearly a stonewall just to get to the end of the year with nothing learned and nothing resolved.
+And it's just, it's clearly a stonewall just to get to the end of the year with nothing learned and nothing resolved.

-But I think you know, you say what's down the road, we're down the road.
+But I think, you know, you say what's down the road, we're down the road.

 That's my whole point.

-This program was largely about warning people what was on tap if liberalism wasn't stopped.
+I said 25 years ago, this program was largely about warning people what was on tap if liberalism wasn't stopped.

 Well, we're there.